Romano-Mancini/Learning_Arduino/README.md

-# My Arduino Learning Playground 🛠️
+# My Arduino/Elegoo Learning Playground 🛠️

-Welcome to my personal repository dedicated to Arduino learning!
-Here, I store small Arduino projects tailored for educational purposes.
-Each project is meticulously designed to deepen my understanding of various concepts in Arduino programming and electronics.
+Welcome to my personal repository dedicated to Arduino/Elegoo learning!
+Here, I store small Arduino/Elegoo projects tailored for educational purposes.
+Each project is meticulously designed to deepen my understanding of various concepts in Arduino/Elegoo programming and electronics.
 From fundamental LED manipulation to intricate sensor interactions, these projects serve as invaluable hands-on experiments and learning exercises.

 ## Exploration and Collaboration